scokobro/masters-advice/thesis.md

 ## Language checks

-At very least, remember to spellcheck your thesis; but you also need to read it through carefully, after all the words 'dairy' and 'diary' are both spelled correctly but you probably don't want to mix them up!
+At very least, remember to spellcheck your thesis; but you also need to read it through carefully, after all, the words 'dairy' and 'diary' are both spelled correctly but you probably don't want to mix them up!

+## Writing

+You will have to find a way of working that works for you; there are lots of guides available that give you hints as to how to go about dealing with the problems that academic writers encounter.
+I personally found ...

+> Dunleavy, P. (2003). *Authoring a PhD: How to plan, draft, write and finish a doctoral thesis or dissertation*.
+Palgrave Macmillan, Basingstoke.

+very useful.
+As you can see from the title it is aimed mainly at PhD students but it contains a lot of really useful general writing advice.
+Our department also uses...

+> Booth, W. C., Colomb, G. G., and Williams, J. M. (2003). *The craft of research (Chicago guides to writing, editing, and publishing)*.
+University Of Chicago Press, Chicago IL.

+but I haven't used it personally.